 Breaking news events are frequently captured using mobile phone cameras.

-Typically, the person holding the camera is excited and moving independent of the action being recording.
+Typically, the person holding the camera is excited and moving independently of the action being recording.

 This combined motion, along with the camera's automatic focus and progressive imager, can make portions of the video appear hopelessly blurry.